nigosto/Wordle/README.md

 # Wordle
 Console app written in Haskell that simulates the famous game Wordle and extending it with different game modes.
-This is my course project for the Functional Programming course at Sofia University.

 ## Table of contents
 - [Prerequisites](#prerequisites)